-"He was my whole world" — Port Arthur teen who died in wreck had beaten death twice before - Port Arthur News
+"He was my whole world" — Port Arthur teen who died in wreck had beaten cancer, was starting college - Port Arthur News

 ‘…And now he’s at the morgue’

-Castelanos was fairly new at driving.
+Castellanos was fairly new at driving.
 Knowing that was the first time he’d driven to work, his mom knew his shift ended at 10:30 p.m.
 Barragan has an app on her phone called Life 360, which has a GPS feature.
 The notation on her phone wasn’t moving at that time so she knew he was still at work.
 And she didn’t want to text him while he was driving.

 “He knew very well not to use his phone (while driving) and he had his phone in his pocket so I knew he wasn’t using it,” she said.